Matthew Chapter Eight

 Matthew 8:1

-When Jesus came down from the mountainside, large crowds followed him.
+After Yeshua had come down from the hill, large crowds followed him.

 Matthew 8:2

-A man with leprosy came and knelt before him and said, 'Lord, if you are willing, you can make me clean.'
+Then a man afflicted with tzara`at came, kneeled down in front of him and said, "Sir, if you are willing, you can make me clean."

-When Jesus came down from the mountain, He was met by this man with leprosy which described any number of skin conditions that were untreatable.
+When Jesus came down from the mountain, he was met by this man with leprosy which described any number of skin conditions that were untreatable.
+It was understood that any case of leprosy indicated God's judgement on the person afflicted and usually it was the result of pride.
 In Leviticus 13, Moses gave the regulations from God concerning people with these skin diseases.
 Basically, they were tested by a priest and, if found to have them, they were subjected to several requirements.
 They were to wear torn clothes, cover the lower part of their face, warn people that they had it, and to live alone outside the camp (city).
 Along with the physical problems, the man would have also faced the psychological effects of being an outcast.
 We can only imagine the uproar around Jesus as the crowd followed and could not have been quiet about the authority that they had recognized.
 Hearing this, the man who was considered the lowest of the low approached Jesus.
+We see that he kneeled down which was an act of humility and worship.
 He had been beaten down through his isolation so much that he did not even know whether Jesus would be willing to help him.
 There are many people in our world today that have been beaten down by the religious establishment and feel rejected.
-Even if they have heard about Jesus and His authority, they, like the leper, do not know whether Jesus is willing to help them.
-Our job, as His disciples, is to tell these people the story of this leper and hopefully they will see that Jesus is willing to help everyone.
+Even if they have heard about Jesus and his authority, they, like the leper, do not know whether Jesus is willing to help them.
+Our job, as his disciples, is to tell these people the story of this leper and hopefully they will see that Jesus is willing to help everyone.

 Matthew 8:3

-Jesus reached out and did the unthinkable as He touched the leper.
-Then, He proclaimed that the man was clean and it was done.
+Jesus reached out and did the unthinkable as he touched the leper.
+According to the law, a mere man could not touch a leper but, because Jesus was also the Son of God, it was permissible for him to touch this leper.
+This was permissable becuase the divine could not be corrupted by disease.
+Then, he proclaimed that the man was clean and it was done.
 This was a demonstration of the fact that Jesus had authority over even the most incurable of diseases.

 Matthew 8:4